Butch Hartman

-Elmer Earl "Butch" Hartman IV (born January 10, 1965) is an American animator, illustrator, writer, producer, director, and voice actor.
+Elmer Earl "Butch" Hartman IV (born January 10, 1965) is an American animator, illustrator, writer, producer, director, and actor.
 He is best known for creating the animated television shows The Fairly OddParents, Danny Phantom, T.U.F.F.
 Puppy, and Bunsen Is a Beast for Nickelodeon.
 He founded the company Billionfold Inc. in 2003 to produce the shows.
-Hartman was an executive producer on The Fairly OddParents for its 16-year run.
+Hartman executive produced all 4 of his Nickelodeon shows for their entire runs.
+His work has been nominated for multiple Daytime/Primetime Emmys, Annie Awards and won several BMI Film & TV Awards.

 In February 2018, Hartman announced his departure from Nickelodeon after almost 20 years; this resulted in the end of Bunsen Is a Beast production after one season.

 In 2021, he returned to the studio to produce The Fairly OddParents: Fairly Odder, a live-action Fairly OddParents sequel which premiered on Paramount+ the following year and aired for one season.
 In 2023, his first non-secular animated program, The Garden, premiered on the Christian streaming service Pure Flix.

 Early life

-Hartman was born in Highland Park, Michigan.
+Hartman was born in Highland Park, Michigan to Linda and Elmer Hartman III, a doctor.
 He received the nickname Butch as a young boy and continued to use it as an adult.
 Hartman spent his childhood in Roseville, Michigan, and his teenage years in New Baltimore, Michigan.
 He graduated from Anchor Bay High School in New Baltimore in 1983 and subsequently attended the California Institute of the Arts in Valencia, California.
 He graduated in 1987 with a Bachelor of Fine Arts degree.
 As a young student, he appeared on The Match Game-Hollywood Squares Hour, winning nearly $3,000.